jkruse8848/capstoneProjectKruse/homeworkWeek01/homeworkWeek01.md

    - **Definition statement**
      - I want to create an application that allows Law Enforcement Professionals to upload an image of someone involved in a crime and return matches to a person using facial recognition
    - **High level story**
      - Facial recognition is used across a wide variety of modern applications.
-Law Enforcement is significantly underserved in the technology space for a
+Law Enforcement is significantly underserved in the technology space
    - **Outline of Content**
      - Home Page
      - Search Results Page